With Auto Discovery, up.time can detect systems on your network that have an IP address within a specified range, as well as other search criteria:

 Select this check box if the Agent securely communicates with the Monitoring Station using SSL.

 - Optionally provide login information for an administrative Windows account if you would like Auto Discovery to scan for systems that are using WMI to collect metrics.
-Select the Use WMI Global Configuration check box if this information is configured (see Configuring Global Data Collection Methods); otherwise complete the following options:
+Select the Use WMI Global Configuration check box if this information has been configured (see Configuring Global Data Collection Methods); otherwise complete the following options:

 - Windows Domain (optional)